jasoncolburne/homelab/switch.md

 1. Next up, and finally, are the network cards.
 Plug them in in your desired configuration.
 I had to reorganize things to avoid the heatsink with the SFP+ card.
 ![Networking Installed](assets/switch/networking-top.jpg)
 ![Networking Rear](assets/switch/networking-rear.jpg)
 1. Congratulations!
 If all was successful, your server should POST and you can use the BMC's KVM to load a bootable image.
-Check out the configuration section for further setup instructions.
+Check out the configuration section for further setup instructions. **Note: I later realized that if you do not use the IPMI KVM to load the installation image _before_ powering on the server, the UEFI cannot recognize the UEFI installation media and you may be tempted to boot the image from legacy mode.
+If you do this, the installer will likely partition the disk using an MBR and without a GPT/UEFI image, meaning that you can't take full advantage of some boot features.**

 ## Configuration